Ordering-Independent Wheeler-DeWitt Equation for Flat Minisuperspace Models: Applications: Starobinsky model and JT gravity

 When searching for toy models of quantum gravity, a useful strategy is to consider two-dimensional spacetimes.
 Since pure Einstein gravity is trivial in this case, a simple way to build an interesting model is to couple gravity to a scalar field $\mathit{\Phi}$.
 In particular, de Sitter JT gravity is defined by the action~\cite{Jackiw:1984je, Teitelboim:1983ux}

-where $R$ is the Ricci scalar.
 Upon variation with respect to $\mathit{\Phi}$, one obtains the de Sitter equation of motion in two dimensions, $R=2$.
-Even if quantization of de Sitter JT gravity has received significant attention in recent years~\cite{Maldacena:2019cbz,Cotler:2019dcj,Cotler:2019nbi,Nanda:2023wne,Cotler:2024xzz,Buchmuller:2024ksd,Dey:2025osp}, it is not yet fully understood.
+Even if quantization of de Sitter JT gravity has received significant attention in recent years~\cite{Maldacena:2019cbz,Cotler:2019dcj,Cotler:2019nbi,Nanda:2023wne,Cotler:2024xzz,Buchmuller:2024ksd,Dey:2025osp,Alexandre:2025rgx}, it is not yet fully understood.
 Phase space aspects have also been studied in \Refs{Held:2024rmg,Alonso-Monsalve:2024oii,Buchmuller:2024ksd}.
 Since the operator-ordering ambiguities remain poorly understood in this context, applying our results to this model is particularly appealing.

 Following \Refe{Held:2024rmg}, we parametrize the metric in ADM form